agencyenterprise/aeboilerplate/README.md

 npm run create-client
 ```

-# AE Node Boilerplate - API
+# API

 The API boilerplate consists in a NodeJS, Express, REST structure to facilitate the kickstart of a project.

-## Standalone run
+## API Standalone run

 Running the API locally.
-The API will be accessible by default on http://localhost:3000.
+The API will be accessible by default on http://localhost:3001.
 If you are running the API for the first time, execute the command `npm run api-npm i` before starting it.

 ```
 npm run api-start